abhijeet16/Sales-Predictor/README.md

 ---

 ## Modeling Approach
+Two different types of modelling is experimented.
+- Forecasting model:<br>
+A forecasting model with a horizon of 14 days(2-weeks) is experimented with different algorithms.
 Refer to the [Dailey Sales Forecasting Report](notebooks/Daily-Sales-Modelling.pdf) for detailed explanation of modelling choices, feature engineering, and model training steps.
-The same can be reproduce at [Dailey Sales Forecasting Notebook](notebooks/Daily-Sales-Modelling.ipynb)
+The same can be reproduce at [Dailey Sales Forecasting Notebook](notebooks/Daily-Sales-Modelling.ipynb) <br>

+- Date based prediction:<br>
+Two prediction models with multivariate models are experimented to predicted sales on a particular day in future.
+Refer to the [Date based Prediction Report](notebooks/Date-based-Future-Prediction.pdf) for detailed explanation of modelling choices, feature engineering, and model training steps.
+The same can be reproduce at [Date based Prediction Notebook](notebooks/Date-based-Future-Prediction.ipynb)
 ---